alexmanrique/blog/_posts/2019-03-09-validate-requests-jaxrs-api.md

 {% endhighlight %}

 The above code can be improved because there’s no need to instantiate the ValidatorFactory this way.
-We can use `@ValidateRequest` and `@Valid` annotations to do it for you.
-Your resource class has to be tagged with `@ValidateRequest` and the parameters in the methods with @Valid.
+We can use `@ValidateRequest` and `@Valid` annotations to do it for us.
+Our resource class has to be tagged with `@ValidateRequest` and the parameters in the methods with @Valid.

 {% highlight java %}